Datadoulla/Dubois_2024/README.md

 ## [#DuBoisChallenge2024](https://github.com/ajstarks/dubois-data-portraits/tree/master/challenge/2024)

-This repository is dedicated to my participation to 2024 `#DuBoisChallenge2024`.
+This repository is dedicated to my participation in 2024 `#DuBoisChallenge2024`.

 -------------------------------